-Associate Chair, Director of CEIE Graduate Program Sid and Reva Dewberry Department of Civil, Environmental, and Infrastructure Engineering College of Engineering and Computing
+Associate Professor and Associate Chair; Director of CEIE Graduate Program, Sid and Reva Dewberry Department of Civil, Environmental, and Infrastructure Engineering

 Building: Nguyen Engineering Building